radbrt/NoCy/README.md

 A simple transformer language model based on bert and tuned with the norwegian (bokmål) NorNE dataset.

-Due to its size the model is not included but you can easily recreate it:
+The model is available on huggingface as `radbrt/nb_nocy_trf`, or you can recreate it from scratch by copying this project and:
 - Create the folders `packages` and `training`
 - Run `python -m spacy project run nocy_nb`